Illustration by Matt Steven

 And so, with his targets achieved at Boca, and his place in the Argentina squad assured, Riquelme opted to move to Europe.
 Most of the big clubs on the continent circled the midfielder, who, at the time, was embroiled in personal drama after his brother was kidnapped, in the hope of landing a powerful creative outlet.

-With Barcelona holding a long-term interest in their man, clearly intent on re-establishing those ‘new Maradona’ links, Román opted to move to Camp Nou.
-For what now seems like a bargain deal, the Argentine signed on for just £9 million.
+With Barcelona holding a long-term interest in their man, clearly intent on re-establishing those ‘new Maradona’ links, Román opted to move to the Camp Nou.
+For what now seems like a bargain deal, the Argentine signed on for just £9m.
+Europe beckoned.

 Few Barcelona signings had garnered as much anticipation from the Blaugrana as Riquelme.
 This was a time when videos from around the world were making their way online and where the skills of exotic, South American stars were viewable, not just readable.
 Fans had seen their new signing in action – they’d seen the talent.